-I shall illustrate my remarks on this point again by a return to Freud, and in fact, since I started by using this case, by the observation of the Rat Man.
+I shall illustrate my remarks on this point again by a return to Freud, and, since I have already made use of it, by the case of the Rat Man.

-Freud even goes so far as to take liberties with factual accuracy when it is a question of attaining to the Truth of the subject.
+Freud even goes so far as to take liberties with factual accuracy when it is a question of attaining to the truth of the subject.
 At one moment he perceives the determining role played by the proposal of marriage brought to the subject by his mother at the origin of the present phase of his neurosis.
 In any case, as I have shown in my seminar, Freud had had a lightning intuition of it as a result of personal experience.
-Nevertheless he does not hesitate to interpret its effect to the subject as that of his dead father's prohibition against his liaison with the lady of his thoughts.
+Nevertheless, he does not hesitate to interpret its effect to the subject as that of his dead father's prohibition against his liaison with the lady of his thoughts.

-This interpretation is not only materially inaccurate.
+This interpretation is not only factually inaccurate.
 It is also psychologically inaccurate, for the castrating action of the father, which Freud affirms here with an insistence that might be considered systematic, played only a secondary role in this case.
-But the apperception of the dialectical relationship is so apt that Freud's act of interpretation at that moment sets off the decisive lifting of the death-bearing symbols which bind the subject narcissistically both to his dead father and to the idealized lady, their two images being sustained, in an equivalence characteristic of the obsessional neurotic, one by the phantasmatic aggressivity which perpetuates it, the other by the mortifying cult which transforms it into an idol.
+But the apperception of the dialectical relationship is so apt that Freud's act of interpretation at that moment sets off the decisive lifting of the death-bearing symbols that bind the subject narcissistically both to his dead father and to the idealized lady, their two images being sustained, in an equivalence characteristic of the obsessional neurotic, one by the phantasmic aggressivity that perpetuates it, the other by the mortifying cult that transforms it into an idol.

-In the very same way, it is by recognizing the forced subjectification of the obsessional debt in the scenario of the vain attempts at restitution-a scenario which too perfectly expresses the Imaginary terms of this debt for the subject even to try to bring it to realization-by recognizing the forced subjectification of an obsessional debt whose pressure is exploited by the subject to the point of delusion, that Freud achieves his goal.
-This is the goal of bringing the subject to rediscover-in the history of his father's lack of delicacy, his marriage with the subject's mother, the "poor but pretty" girl, his marred love-life, the distasteful memory of the beneficent friend [to whom the father had never made restitution of his own debt]-to rediscover in this history, along with the fateful constellation which had presided over the subject's very birth, the béance, impossible to fill, of the symbolic debt of which his neurosis is the notice of nonpayment.
+Similarly, it is by recognizing the forced subjectification of the obsessional debt89 in the scenario of the vain attempts at restitution - a scenario that too perfectly expresses the imaginary terms of this debt for the subject even to try to realize it - a debt whose pressure is exploited by the subject to the point of delusion, that Freud achieves his goal.
+This is the goal of bringing the subject to rediscover - in the history of his father's lack of delicacy, his marriage with the subject's mother, the 'poor, but pretty' girl, his marred love-life, the distasteful memory of the beneficent friend - to rediscover in this history, together with the fateful constellation90 that had presided over the subject's very birth, the gap impossible to fill, of the symbolic debt of which his neurosis is the notice of non-payment.